 Our Transport Co-ordination Centre will allocate the type of transport (bus, coach, train, minibus/taxi or petrol allowance).

-Please also see our Home to school transport frequently asked questions leaflet (PDF) for further information.
+Please also see our Common Myths about Transport (PDF) and Home to school transport frequently asked questions leaflet (PDF) for further information.

 The applications process

-For children processed in the normal admissions round for entry into Year 7, our Admissions and Transport team automatically assesses home to school transport for each child after the initial allocation of school places.
+For children processed in the normal admissions round for entry into Reception, Year 3 or Year 7, i.e. those who receive a school place on national offer day, our Admissions and Transport team automatically assesses home to school transport for each child after the initial allocation of school places.

-If you think your child may be entitled and you haven't heard from us by 11 July, please contact us.
+If you think your child may be entitled and you haven't heard from us by the relevant date above, please contact us.